kushalsamant/coherence/anthologies.md

 5. Then wait for 48 hours for test report.
 6. Then use that report to get a fitness certificate from the same doctor.
 7. Then use that fitness certificate to apply for the travel pass on the website of the state you are stranded in.
-- For example if you are stranded in Maharashtra then it is <a href="https://covid19.mhpolice.in/" rel="noopener noreferrer" target="_blank">https://covid19.mhpolice.in/</a>
+- For example if you are stranded in Maharashtra then it is <a href="https://covid19.mhpolice.in/" rel="noopener noreferrer" target="_blank">covid19. mhpolice. in</a>
 - Please Google search the website for your respective state.

 A.